 Before I began to expand Winehog I worked with advertising and research, but have a very strong passion for wine and food.

 This passion began back in the late 1980s with Bordeaux.
 The first inspiration came from David Peppercorns book “Bordeaux” and since then a lot of good and great wines have been tasted.

-The focus is now on Burgundy, Mosel-Saar-Ruwer, Bordeaux and Champagne.
-I also taste quite a lot of Italian wines, Rhone Wines, and some wines from Alsace and California.
+The focus is now on Burgundy – I do however also taste quite a lot of Mosel-Saar-Ruwer, Bordeaux and Champagne – and sometimes even Italian wines, Rhone, and some wines from Alsace and California.